 Deep dental cleanings typically take 45 minutes, but they may take longer, depending on the severity of your gum disease.

 What to Expect After a Periodontal Cleaning

 Immediately after a periodontal cleaning, you may experience slight swelling, soreness, or bruising.
 You can also expect your teeth and gums to be sensitive, which should disappear after a few weeks.
 Eating soft foods such as yogurt or applesauce or avoiding extremely hot or cold foods and drinks for a few days after your procedure can help reduce sensitivity.
 You can also take over-the-counter pain medications to reduce inflammation.

 If not treated, gum disease can cause a loss of tissue and bone, and ultimately you may lose one or more teeth.
 The bacteria can also enter your bloodstream through the gum tissue, possibly affecting other body parts, which can strain your immune system and cause other health problems like coronary artery disease, respiratory disease, rheumatoid arthritis, and diabetes.

 The cost of periodontal care varies depending on the complexity of the disease, but you can expect to pay $100 or more per quadrant.
 Luckily, dental insurance will cover this cost.

 Periodontal Dentists in Washington Court House

-If you have been diagnosed with periodontal disease or suspect that you may have gum disease, going for deep dental cleaningis the best way to treat and prevent the condition from worsening and causing tooth loss.
-Contact our dental office in Washington Court House OH today to schedule an appointment!
+If you have been diagnosed with periodontal disease or suspect gum disease, going for deep dental cleaning is the best way to treat and prevent the condition from worsening and causing tooth loss.
+Contact our dental office in Washington Court House, OH, today to schedule an appointment!